ShareCoffee/ShareCoffee/readme.txt

   - ShareCoffee.UserProfiles

 ###Release Notes
+  - 0.1.4 - Because of some issues with our fav browser (IE) again a quick release which adds `del` as alias for `delete`
   - 0.1.3 - ShareCoffee.Commons.infect() now accepts an optional parameter see (https://github.com/ShareCoffee/ShareCoffee/issues/48)
   - 0.1.2 - Added ShareCoffee.Commons.inject() which is a tiny replacement for spcontext.js
   - 0.1.1 - Added JSONLight Support see my post on http://www.dotnet-rocks.com for more information